Emerald Ash Borer

 What It Is

 Emerald Ash Borer (EAB) Agrilus planipennis is a destructive non-native beetle that feeds under the bark of ash trees and eventually kills them.
+It affects species of Ash in the genus Fraxinus.

 Where It Has Been Found